ESGF/esgf-test-suite/README.md

 ```
 Note: You may provide as many '-a' expressions as you want (logical operator is still *or*).

-Note: `-a '!compute' -a '!cog_create_user'` is not helpfull to avoid compute tests and the test case 'create user'.
+Note: `-a '!compute' -a '!cog_create_user'` is not helpfull to avoid the tests for the compute node and the test case 'create
+user'.

 * Run the tests located in a specified directory.